 If your furnace is continually shutting off, it could be due to low airflow.
-There are several factors that can cause low airflow.
+Several factors can cause low airflow.

 - Dirty Air Filters: Regularly changing your system’s air filters is crucial to the integrity of your unit and its performance.
 Failing to do so can result in clogged, dirty air filters allowing the heat exchanger to retain heat and eventually overheat.
 Always change your air filters every 30 to 90 days and even more frequently if you have pets or allergies.